 Insurance is another area where you may need to add up all the different types of insurance premiums you have.
-Then divide that total by 12.
+Then divide that total by 12, or 6 if you pay every 6 months.

 • Remember to get an insurance quote for your new AT.